endersonmaia/undocker/README.md

 Contributions
 -------------

+The following contributions may be accepted:

+- Pull requests (patchsets) with accompanying tests.
+- Regression reports.

-I want this project to be useful for others, but not become a burden for me.
-If undocker fails for you (for example, you found a container that undocker cannot extract, or extracts incorrectly), **you** are on the hook to triage and fix it.
+If you found a container that undocker cannot extract, or extracts incorrectly and you need this that work with undocker, do not submit an issue: submit a patchset.

-Therefore, the following contributions are welcome:

-- Pull rquests (diffs) with accompanying tests.
-- Documentation.

-Issues without accompanying patches will most likely be rejected, with one
+Reports of regression reports must provide examples of "works before" and "does not work after".
+Issues without an accompanying patch will most likely be rejected.
-exception: reports about regressions do not have to contain patches, but a failing commit is mandatory, and a failing test case is highly appreciated.

 LICENSE
 -------